Hakdong–Jeungsimsa station

 Hakdong·Jeungsimsa station is a station on Line 1 of the Gwangju Metro in Hak-dong, Gwangju, South Korea.
 It opened on April 28, 2004.
+The station is underground and has two side platforms.
+It is located between Sotae station and Namgwangju station and serves the Hak-dong area near Jeungsimsa.

 Name origin

 Jeungsimsa is situated in Hakdong.
 Hakdong was originally called Hakmaeul ("crane village") as it is a hill area on the Mudeung Mountain that looks like a crane.
 Since 1947, Hakmaeul has been renamed Hakdong·Jeungsimsa.

 Features

 Its simple image with simple decoration gives a familiar and comfortable impression.
 Various signs and billboards act as background scenery.
 The consistent use of materials and decorative patterns gives a simple and neat image.

 Surrounding area

 Nammunno is the axis that connects the downtown-bound and Hwasunn-bound planning line.
 In the west are neighborhood market facilities and in the east are high-rise apartments and greenery.